vinitmilishia/link-shortner/README.md

 an API that receives a URL and outputs a "shortened" version of it.

 How detailed you want to get is up to you.
 The idea here is to demonstrate how you would write code in your professional day-to-day at work.

+It is not intended to take up too much of your time, so you may also add your own notes on what you _would_ do if you had more time.

-It is not intended to be done as quickly as possible, it is intended to display the level of detail you would put into any problem that you tackle.
+This is also however not intended to be done as quickly as possible (eg: using rails scaffolding), It is intended to display the level of detail you would put into any problem that you tackle, and if that level of detail is too effortful or time consuming, please just write what you would do

 Things to consider: